Proving a De Facto Relationship

 How Long Do I Need to Be in a Relationship?

-In general, you would need to show that you have lived with your partner, or at least not apart on a permanent basis, for the last 12 months to apply for a partner visa.
+In general, you would need to show that you have lived with your partner, or at least not apart on a permanent basis, for at least 12 months.

 This requirement must be met as of the date you make your application.
 Even if you can show that you have lived together for 364 days when you apply, your application would not normally succeed unless you can prove a full year of living together before